-One of the great things about the Sports Legends Experience is that you can not only practice your skills at the games you already know and love, but you can learn about sports that you don’t know much about.
+One of the great things about the sports experience is that you can not only practice your skills at the games you already know and love, but you can learn about sports that you don’t know much about.
 That was hockey for us.

 The Indy Fuel Hockey Experience is in an “ice” rink located in between the Subway Soccer Experience and the Indianapolis Colts Football Experience.
 It gives you the opportunity to practice your passing, shooting, and “puck” handling skills.
 Mihret loved it.

 While I didn’t know much about hockey, I was familiar with the name Wayne Gretzky.
 Did you know that the Great One played in Indy?
 He scored his first professional goal right here in Indianapolis.
 You can hear Wayne’s story as part of the Avenue of Champions, where his story of greatness is shared on a regular basis.

 While I don’t see professional hockey in our youngest’s future, Mihret had a great time trying to score against Indy Fuel’s Nitro.
 And that’s the great thing about participating in the exhibits at the Sports Legends Experience.
 You can be a brand new player or a seasoned expert and you’ll gain something from the challenges that are set before you.

 As you might expect a few days before the beginning of summer, it was hot outside—even on the hockey rink.
 After working up a sweat shooting goals, we went inside to check out some of the hockey related items in The World of Sport and the National Art Museum of Sport.